Green tobacco sickness

-Green Tobacco Sickness (GTS) is a type of nicotine poisoning caused by the transdermal absorption of nicotine from the surface of tobacco plants, most frequently occurring among tobacco farm workers.
-Tobacco plants that have yet to be cured are referred to as "green tobacco."
+Green tobacco sickness (GTS) is a type of nicotine poisoning caused by the transdermal absorption of nicotine from the surface of tobacco plants, most frequently occurring among tobacco farm workers.
+Tobacco plants that have yet to be cured are referred to as "green tobacco".

 Nicotine is a water soluble chemical, therefore the risk of GTS is elevated if this chemical from the tobacco plants mixes with any sort of moisture.

-Green Tobacco Sickness is characterized by a wide range of symptoms, including nausea, vomiting, headache, dizziness, and severe weakness.
-These symptoms may be accompanied by fluctuations in blood pressure or heart rate.
-Abdominal cramping, chills, increased sweating, salivation and difficulty breathing are also common.
+History

+GTS is a occupational illness not widely documented, a majority of known cases originate in different regions of South America and Asia, where tobacco plantations are widespread.
+Historically in the United States, cases were first reported in Florida in 1970, where workers were diagnosed with "cropper sickness".
+The condition was later recognized as what we know it as today once the exposure route from green tobacco was established.